Sweden's Tomas Transtromer, Nobel prize-winning poet, dies at 83

 "Yes, it is true.
 I have spoken with his wife.
 I'm pretty shaken," Academy member Kjell Espmark, a friend of the poet for 60 years, told Reuters.
 Another member, Per Wastberg, said Transtromer had died in a Stockholm hospital late on Thursday.

-An earlier stroke, in 1990, had left him partly paralysed and made it hard for him to speak.
-He had been a perennial favourite with bookmakers for years before he won the Nobel, for which he had been nominated every year since 1993.
+An earlier stroke, in 1990, had left him partly paralyzed and made it hard for him to speak.
+He had been a perennial favorite with bookmakers for years before he won the Nobel, for which he had been nominated every year since 1993.

 The Swedish Academy said in its citation it had awarded him the prize "because, through his condensed, translucent images, he gives us fresh access to reality".